Trump’s illness halts campaign just when it needs an October boost

 It has not worked out the way he envisioned.

-The past seven days have dealt one setback after another for the incumbent — the extraordinary revelation in the New York Times that he had paid only little to no federal income taxes in recent years; a belligerent debate performance that risked turning off many voters; the arrest of his recently-demoted campaign manager in Florida; and finally the president’s own hospitalization for the coronavirus because of an outbreak in a White House that has made a mockery of public health guidelines and offered contradictory accounts of the Trump’s health.
+The past seven days have dealt the incumbent one setback after another — the extraordinary revelation in the New York Times that he had paid little to no federal income taxes in recent years; a belligerent debate performance that risked turning off many voters; the arrest of his recently demoted campaign manager in Florida; and finally the president’s own hospitalization for the coronavirus because of an outbreak in a White House that has made a mockery of public health guidelines and offered contradictory accounts of Trump’s health.

 All the while, Biden’s sizable financial advantage has allowed the Democrat to dominate the television airwaves, and some recent polls show his lead over Trump holding steady or even growing.